jackyxhb/JackLimited/JACK_LIMITED_DEVELOPMENT_GUIDELINES.md

 - Backend: ASP.NET Core 9.0 Minimal APIs
 - Frontend: Vue 3 + TypeScript + Vite + Pinia + Chart.js
 - Database: PostgreSQL + EF Core 9
-- Architecture: Vertical Slice + Clean Architecture principles
+- Architecture: Layered (Api → Application → Domain → Infrastructure).
+MediatR/vertical slices are still aspirational and should only be mentioned in future-focused RFCs—do not assume they exist in the code today.
-- Testing: 100% TDD + BDD (xUnit + SpecFlow or bUnit for Blazor if added later)
+- Testing: xUnit (unit + integration) for .NET, Vitest for Vue unit tests, and Playwright for E2E.
+SpecFlow BDD is not currently part of the solution; add it only when we explicitly schedule the migration.
-- Deployment: Azure App Service (primary) / AWS Elastic Beanstalk (secondary)
+- Deployment: Azure App Service via Azure Pipelines (primary).
+AWS and GitHub Actions references are historic and should not block current work.

 ## CORE PHILOSOPHY – RED → GREEN → REFACTOR (TDD) + GIVEN-WHEN-THEN (BDD)